syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 ## The IGC file format

 In paragliding, the IGC file format is the current standard for storing and exchanging flight information.
-This is what most flight recorders are configured to write, and what Syrac uses to score tracklogs on tasks.
+This is what most flight recorders are configured to output, and what Syrac uses to score tracklogs on tasks.

-IGC files are plain text files containing timestamped coordinates, along with other flight metadata.
+IGC files are plain text files containing timestamped coordinates, along with flight metadata.
 The first character of each line indicates the type of record stored in that line:

 - `H`: header records storing metadata such as date, pilot name and glider model
 - `B`: fix records storing coordinates of the flight
-- `G`: security record storing the digital track signature
+- `G`: security records storing the digital track signature
-- [a lot of other record types](https://xp-soaring.github.io/igc_file_format/igc_format_2008.html), which are not relevant to this post
+- [other record types](https://xp-soaring.github.io/igc_file_format/igc_format_2008.html), which are not relevant to this post

 You can modify a text file simply by opening it in a file editor, so what's preventing malicious users from cheating online contests by crafting arbitrary tracklogs ?